 Family Fortunes is a show which has been around for many years on ITV and was the UK equivalent of Family Feud from the US.
 Basically, the idea behind the show is 2 families battle it out to try and guess what '100 people surveyed' answered to some strange questions.
 Although that basic principle of the idea has remained over the years, many things have changed such as presenters, prizes and filming location.
 Originally produced by Central Television from their midlands home, it went through a series of presenters before being axed in 2002.
-The show was later to return made in London with celebrities in 2006.
-Thanks to James Hadfield for this clip from 1983, with the show hosted by Max Bygraves.
+The show was later to return made in London with celebrities in 2006, and subsequently even with civilian families once more.
+Here a clip from 1983, with the show hosted by Max Bygraves.

 Family Fortunes - 1987 (1st)